KaiRunLeong/JavaFX_HotDesking_app/README.md

 2- Open IntelliJ IDEA, select "File" from the top menu, select "New" and select "Project from Version Control"

-3- Download the SQLite JDBC jar file.
+3- Ensure that the SQLite JDBC jar file has been downloaded (lib file).

 4- In your project under project root, make a new directory called lib and move the jar file into lib folder